ztec/blog/content/post/blog/hello-world/index.en.md

 I said "tutorials", but I think it will take a lot of different forms.
 Sometimes real tutorials, sometimes simple pages with what I find relevant information, what made me walk to the solution.
 I might even publish selfish posts to help my futur self.
-I would be funny to find my blog during a search 😂
+I would be funny to find my blog during a search :joy:

 I'm an unspecialized "tech" and like a lots of technologies and stuffs, here an incomplete list I think I will talk about.

- - Linux / Windows (Gaming is still a Windows thing 😭)
+ - Linux / Windows (Gaming is still a Windows thing :sob:)
  - Développement Backend
     - PHP (Nut I think everything has already been told)
     - Go